►Frequently Asked Questions (FAQ)

 Q: When and how do I receive my bill?

-A: If you have a credit card on file and choose to pay monthly, your account will be charged automatically each month.
+A: All accounts will have a credit card on file and can choose to pay monthly, your account will be charged automatically each month.
 The same account will be used for meet fees.
-If you choose to pay by check you will need to mail or drop off a check each month, and for meet fees as well.
-A bill will not be sent.
 You can also choose to pay the full amount for the year (minus meet fees) at one time when the year starts.
+You will receive a billing summary prior to the first of the month and an invoice after payments have been made.

 Q: What does it mean when I receive an invoice email notification that says I have a balance due?